opensecuritycontroller/community/development/unit_test_guidelines.md

 #### Test Class Name

-The name of the test class should match the class under tests with the addition of the suffix **Test**.
+The name of the test class should match the class under test with the addition of the suffix **Test**.

 For instance, class under test: `AddDistributedApplianceService.java`